malicialab/avclass/README.md

 AVClass2: Massive Malware Tag Extraction from AV Labels.
 In proceedings of the Annual Computer Security Applications Conference, December 2020.

-## Why are AVClass and AVClass2 useful?
+## Why is AVClass useful?

 Because a lot of times security researchers want to extract family and other information from AV labels, but this process is not as simple as it looks, especially if you need to do it for large numbers (e.g., millions) of samples.
-Some advantages of AVClass and AVClass2 are:
+Some advantages of AVClass are:

 1. *Automatic.* They remove manual analysis limitations on the size of the input dataset.

 2. *Vendor-agnostic.* They operate on the labels of any available set of AV engines, which can vary from sample to sample.